 \subsection{Events location}

-As expected, the majority of the events, 228~events (63\%), are located towards the Galactic Bulge, defined hereafter in the Galactic coordinates as $|l|<10$\deg, see Figure \ref{fig:histgal}, with the most concentrated at $|b|<7$\deg.
-This is also where most of the events known before \gdr{3} (from Sample~B) are found.
-The density of events then roughly follows the density of stars, concentrating on the Galactic Plane to within 5 to 15 degrees.
-The Disk sample, defined hereafter as events with Galactic longitudes $|l|>10$\deg, contains 135~events (37\%) and is mostly concentrated within the $|l|<50$\deg.
+As expected, the majority of the events, that is 228~events (63\%), are located towards the Galactic bulge, defined hereafter in Galactic coordinates as $|l|<10$\deg (see Figure \ref{fig:histgal}), with the highest concentration of events being found at $|b|<7$\deg.
+This is also where most of the events identified before \gdr{3} (from Sample~B) are found.
+The density of events then roughly follows the density of stars, concentrating on the Galactic plane to within 5 to 15 degrees.
+The Disc sample, defined hereafter as events with Galactic longitudes $|l|>10$\deg, contains 135~events (37\%) and is mostly concentrated within $|l|<50$\deg.

-However, there are also individual events at very high Galactic longitudes, reaching as far as the Galactic Anticentre (Figure \ref{fig:mainmap}).
-The events with their Galactic coordinates not following the Galactic Plane are located in the regions where the density of stars potentially acting as background sources is very low, hence the microlensing rate is also very low.
+However, there are also individual events at very high Galactic longitudes, reaching as far as the Galactic anticentre (Figure \ref{fig:mainmap}).
+The events with their Galactic coordinates not following the Galactic plane are located in the regions where the density of stars potentially acting as background sources is very low, and therefore the microlensing rate is also very low.
 Field microlensing events are not unexpected \citep{1998Nemiroff, 2008Han} and their rate in a survey like \gaia (assuming survey depth of $V\sim19$~mag) is about 0.001~events per year per degree$^2$.
-Hence the presence of events with Galactic latitudes about 20\deg is not completely surprising.
+The presence of events with Galactic latitudes of about 20\deg is therefore not surprising.